jamesrcounts/VariantSpark/kubernetes/README.md

 | Huge 1    | m4.4x or r4.4x | parquet, partitioned  | 5,000 * 100M       | Use AWS - EKS w/ auto-scaler or EMR (spot fleet)              |
 | Huge 2    | m4.4x or r4.4x | parquet, partitioned  | 10,000 * 50M       | Use AWS - EKS w/ auto-scaler or EMR (spot fleet)              |

 5. **Spark Parameter settings** - by default Spark uses 1 GB / RAM per executor.
 Configure the number of Spark executors xxx and the RAM per executor for bigger jobs using the VariantSpark Spark input parameters.
+These include number and size of Spark executors, also other settings including 'dynamic executor' setting.
-6. **VariantSpark Parameters settings** - VariantSpark includes a large number of configurable parameters, for more information, go here - link
+6. **VariantSpark Parameters settings** - VariantSpark includes a large number of configurable parameters, for more information, go here - link.
+Also number of partitions (this is a parameter -sp or -ps)  should be 2-3x # of CPUs
 ----
 ## Troubleshooting